Anshu-rai89/CsvReaderWebApp/README.md

 2 You can upload only csv file

-3 You can see content of any csv file uploaded by clicling on its file name
+3 You can see content of any csv file uploaded by clicking on its file name

 4 You can search for any data based on one of field